 How To Take High-Quality Plastic Surgery Before-and-After Photos

 Seeing is believing for many patients.
-You can provide exceptionally written website content describing the results a procedure can achieve, but at the end of the day, consumers often want to be able to view the type of aesthetic transformation you can help them achieve with their own eyes.
+You can always provide exceptionally well-written content describing the results possible with a certain procedure, but consumers usually want to see the type of aesthetic transformation you can help them achieve at the end of the day.

 With this in mind, it should come as no surprise that photo galleries are generally the most highly frequented sections of any plastic surgery or aesthetic care-related website (e.g. dermatology, medical spas, etc.).
-In fact, when reviewing site analytics, upwards of 50% of plastic surgery website visitors browse before-and-after picture galleries on average.
+In fact, when reviewing site analytics, upwards of 50 percent of plastic surgery website visitors browse before-and-after photo galleries on average.
 These pages also often have one of the lowest bounce rates (meaning people tend to stick around).

 So what sets good before-and-after photos apart?
 The primary factor is consistency.
 The goal of before-and-after photos is to showcase patient results, and the best way to draw emphasis to those results is by limiting other visual distractions in your photos.
 Things like pose, lighting, distance from the camera, and even clothing can all make a big difference when it comes to optimally highlighting your work.
 Plus, having an at least somewhat standardized look to all of your photos can make your whole gallery look more polished and professional!